We may earn money or products from the companies mentioned in this post. See the Affiliates and Disclosures page for more information.

 Put long tail through a tapestry needle.
 Work the yarn through the outer edge of the double crochets and cinch to turn it into a ball.
 Knot tightly and weave end into ball.
 Repeat on other side.

-Weave in all ends and go deck out your pet!
+Weave in all ends and go deck out your pet with the crown jewels crochet pet collar!

 Tag me on instagram @livechilllife